miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/rendering-pipeline.svg" width=100% class="svg">}}

-Since vertices come in models, they've given in the local space of the model.
+Since vertices come in models, they're given in the local space of the model.
-The model matrix translates, rotates and scales the model to put it in the world, in world space.
+The model matrix translates, rotates and scales the model to put it in the game world (world space).
-This matrix is what changes as the character's position updates.
+This matrix is what changes as the model's position updates.

 The view matrix rotates the world so that the camera is at
 $\begin{bmatrix} 0&0&0 \end{bmatrix}$ facing towards $z+$.
 That leaves the vertices in view space, also called camera or eye space.
 Note that as far as OpenGL is concerned, there is no such thing as a camera.
-The position and rotation of the engine's camera are just used to calculate what the view matrix should be each frame.
+The position and rotation of the engine's camera are just used to calculate what the view matrix should be.

 Finally, the projection matrix projects the vision field of the camera into a cube that goes from
 $\begin{bmatrix} -1&-1&-1 \end{bmatrix}$
 to
 $\begin{bmatrix} +1&+1&+1 \end{bmatrix}$.
 This is also where the field of view is applied, since the field of view decides what's actually in view of the camera.
-This space is called clip space because everything outside of that cube is clipped off, because it wouldn't be in the screen.
+This space is called clip space because everything outside of that cube is clipped off because it wouldn't be in the screen.
 This transformation also doesn't actually keep the final coordinate, $w$, at $1$.
 It stores the $z$ the object had in view space in $w$: